 Correct, it can take much more time to carry out the legal work to sell leasehold houses or flats when compared to conveyancing on a freehold house.

 The buyer's conveyancer will need to review this leasehold-related paperwork, such as an up-to-date statement of service charges.
 Delays are usually the result of the time needed by the seller's conveyancer to source this information.

 It can take a long time to gather this information if the managing agent is slow or difficult to contact, so your solicitor should commence this before a buyer has even been found.

 Will I need a conveyancing solicitor if I am remortgaging my Berkshire property?

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Berkshire will complete the conveyancing process quickly and get you into your new rate.

-Our property solicitors are on the panel for all major lenders, so no matter whether you are switching to a 100% mortgage with RBS or to a fixed-rate mortgage with the Allied Irish Bank, we can assist.
+Property solicitors on the panel for all major lenders - so no matter whether you are switching to a 100% mortgage with RBS or to a fixed-rate mortgage with the Allied Irish Bank, we can assist.